 Getting Your Home Rental Ready

 Choosing to become a landlord is a big decision.
-Whether you are buying a new rental building or converting an existing family home to now accommodate renters, there are several things to do to get your property rental ready.
+Whether you are buying a new rental building or converting an existing family home into a rental unit/s, there are several things to do to get your property rental ready.

-A recent survey conducted by the Canadian Imperial Bank of Commerce (CIBC) found that around 26% of current homeowners are landlords.1 Those households that do own separate rental investments often earn more than 50% above their property’s monthly expenses.1
+A 2018 survey conducted by the Canadian Imperial Bank of Commerce (CIBC) found that around 26% of homeowners were landlords.[1]
+Those households that did own separate rental investments often earned more than 50% above their property’s monthly expenses.[1]
+As of 2023, a more recent source has both landlord ownership and rental profits on the rise.[2]

 Being a landlord can be a smart financial decision, however the choice still requires a lot of preparation.
-Not only do you have to make sure your property is sufficiently livable, but there are other items to consider ensuring you are optimizing the return on your investment.
+You’re required to make sure your property is sufficiently livable of course, but there are other items to consider too, if you’re to optimizing the return on your investment.

 Getting your property ready for new tenants can be a challenging task, especially if it’s a new property you have never lived in.
 Nevertheless, the Residential Tenancies Act requires that you create both a livable and habitable space for your tenants.
 It’s equally important to crunch the numbers and set up the right rental processes ahead of time, before renters take occupancy.